-2. SEN Support
+1. SEN Support

-Pupils are placed on the RON at this level after assessment and consultation between the SENCO and class teacher when it is established that they have a significant learning difficulty and need provision that is additional and different to what is normally provided by the school.
+Pupils are placed on the RON at this level after assessment and consultation between the Inclusion Team and class teacher when it is established that they have a significant learning difficulty and need provision that is additional to and different from what is normally provided by the school.